 The Caesar salad was purportedly invented by Caesar Cardini in 1924.
 Cardini owned restaurants and hotels in the United States and Mexico.
 The now popular salad was said to have been first prepared in Tijuana, Mexico at Caesar’s Restaurante Bar.
 The restaurant is still in operation today and you can still order the original Caesar salad.
 However, the recipe has been tweaked somewhat from the original.

 So, did the original Caesar salad have dairy?
 The answer is yes.
 Its ingredients included olive oil, egg, Worcestershire sauce, lemon juice, garlic, Parmesan cheese, salt/pepper, and romaine lettuce.
 The source of dairy in the original recipe was Parmesan cheese which was added as a component during tableside preparation.

-You can see how a modern version of the original Ceasar salad is made at the original restaurant in the below video.
-You can see how liberally Parmesan cheese is used for this recipe.
+You can see how a modern version of the original Caesar salad is made at the original restaurant in the below video.
+The video shows how liberally Parmesan cheese is used in this recipe.
 In other words, if you are looking to avoid dairy, this salad isn’t for you.

 Store Bought Caesar Dressing & Dairy

 Okay, most people aren’t heading over to Tijuana to eat at the original restaurant.
 So, let’s talk about if store-bought Caesar dressing has dairy.

 We analyzed the ingredients of several popular Caesar dressing brands to see if they had dairy.
 Here are the results: